Frequently Asked Questions About Transferring to JMU

 The Transfer Admission Process

-- Competitive transfer applicants should have a minimum 3.0 cumulative GPA and successfully completed college course work in all core subject areas: English, mathematics, social science and lab science.
+- Competitive transfer applicants should aim for a minimum 3.0 cumulative college GPA and successfully complete college course work with a grade of C or better in at least one class in each core subject area: English, Mathematics, Social Science, and Lab Science.

 - JMU considers transfer applicants' college courses, college GPA, high school program and high school grades.
 The more credit hours you have earned in college, the less emphasis is placed on your high school record.